ashim-karki/Learning-cpp/Sorting Algorithms/Merge Sort/README.md

 Divide and conquer algorithm.
 The array is divided (e.g. by recursion) and merged together in sorted order.
+It is NOT an in-place sorting algorithm i.e. it does not take constant amount of extra memory but can be made one.